-This is the car that will likely compete in the GTE class of the 2019/2020 season of the World Endurance Championship, whose first round is scheduled for September 2019 and final round, the 24 Hours of Le Mans, scheduled for June 2020.
-The car should also compete in the WeatherTech SportsCar Championship, though likely not until the 2020 season.
+This is the car that will compete in the GTE class of the 2019/2020 season of the World Endurance Championship, whose first round is scheduled for September and final round, the 24 Hours of Le Mans, is scheduled for June 2020.
+The car will also compete in the GTLM class of the 2020 WeatherTech SportsCar Championship.

 The outgoing 911 RSR was driven to victory in the GTE class of the 2018/2019 WEC season.
 It was also a class winner in the 2019 24 Hours of Le Mans, so the incoming car has some very big shoes to fill.
 Naturally, Porsche has made improvements in almost every area.
 In fact, the only parts carried over are the headlights, clutch and brakes.

 Among the major changes is a new 4.2-liter flat-6 engine that replaces the previous 4.0-liter unit and is mounted in front of the rear axle, i.e. a mid-engine setup.
 This landmark change in engine position was introduced on the 911 RSR for the 2017 motorsport season.
 Depending on the air restrictor used, the new engine generates 515 horsepower and has a wider power band compared to its predecessor.

 The engine is mated to a 6-speed sequential transmission and spins the rear wheels only.
 The exhaust system has been changed, too, resulting in reduced weight.
 It has also allowed for a bigger rear diffuser to be fitted.
 The new diffuser, coupled with optimization of the airflow at the front and sides of the car, resulted in aerodynamic efficiency and stability increasing considerably over the outgoing car, according to Porsche.